modrinth/docs/docs/contributing.md

 ### theseus (launcher)

 [theseus] is the Tauri-based launcher that lets users conveniently play any mod or modpack on Modrinth.
 It uses the Rust-based Tauri as the backend and Nuxt.js as the frontend.
-To get started, install [pnpm] and [Rust], then run the following commands:
+To get started, install [pnpm], [Rust], and the [Tauri prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites/#installing) for your system.
+Then, run the following commands:

 ```bash
 cd theseus_gui